-For example, the backup status of all virtual machines on a selected host.
+For example, you could use a Monitor view to show the backup status of all virtual machines on a selected host.

 Configure Views

 This comprises a single Configure category with one or more views.
 It can contain detailed configuration data and workflows relevant to the current object.